Premises Liability Claims in Texas Hospitals and Medical Facilities

 Conclusion for Health Care Liability Claims and Premises Liability

-Due to the uncertainty of the 7-prong test and inconsistency of application in various courts of appeals, the difficulty of premises liability claims in Texas hospitals presents a challenge not found in traditional common law premises liability claims.
-The lawyer in many cases must take his best guess at what the courts of appeals would do with the specific facts at hand and decide whether he is willing to risk not getting an expert report.
-If he chooses not to shell out for the report and he is wrong, he risks being sued for malpractice by his client.
-As a result, many lawyers chose not to handle run of the mill premises liability claims that occur on medical facility premises.
+While the legislature cleared up the issue for employees, others may find themselves in a state of uncertainty as to how the law will treat their claim.
+For non-employees, due to the uncertainty of the 7-prong test and inconsistency of application in various courts of appeals, the difficulty of premises liability claims in Texas hospitals presents a challenge not found in traditional common law premises liability claims.
+The lawyer in many cases must take his best guess at what the courts of appeals would do with the specific facts at hand.
+As a result, an abundance of caution often dictates paying an expensive expert to generate a report–which may make litigating some cases cost-prohibitive.